Introduction

 As I mentioned above, I visited Gjirokaster on two separate occasions during my time in Albania.
 Both times I stayed in the old town area and would highly suggest you base yourself there as most of the top sights are easily within walking distance.

-Budget: My favorite budget option in town is Stone City Hostel – Hostelworld’s top rated Albanian hostel for three years running (2018, 2019, 2020).
+Budget: My favorite budget option in town is Stone City Hostel – Hostelworld’s top rated Albanian hostel four times in the last 7 years (2018, 2019, 2020, 2024).
 The entire team there is friendly, helpful, and incredibly knowledgeable about the area.
 The owners prepare one of the best breakfast spreads I’ve ever encountered in a hostel.
 They also occasionally host walking tours of Gjirokaster.

 NomadReview